 7. You have not learned the power of “enough”

-So now that you’ve identified that your life feels cluttered and we’ve discussed 7 possible reasons WHY you’re carrying around unwanted emotional or physical clutter, let’s turn to step three: HOW you can release it and keep it from creeping back in.
+Once you’ve identified that your life feels cluttered and get honest about some of the reasons WHY you’re carrying around unwanted emotional or physical clutter, let’s turn to step three: HOW you can release it and keep it from creeping back in.

 Extra reading to help you move from cluttered to calm